 What we stand for

-The Mothers’ Union is a Christian organisation with more than 3 million members in over 70 countries.
+The Mothers’ Union is a Christian mission organisation with more than 3 million members in over 70 countries.
 Although coming from many different backgrounds, we are united by our shared belief in the importance of family values.
 We have strong personal links between members around the world, and we unite in prayer, worship and fellowship.
 Midday prayers are said every day for our members in dioceses across the globe.

 To promote the well-being of families worldwide.
 We achieve this by: